SBriscoe2/testConnection/README.md

  This is a repo created soley for the purpose of testing connections. and also to test the addition of a gpg key.

-Test without signing. commit 3
+Test without signing. commited 3

-Test with signing commit 4
+Test with signing commited 4

-Test without signing commit 5
+Test without signing commited 5